Here is a fun and easy weeknight dinner, Thai Red Curry with Chicken and Veggies!

 Another wonderful thing about Thai food aside from the quick cook time?
 The health factor!
 If you follow us, you know we are big into “Whole30-Friendly” recipes, and Thai food is actually one of our favorite things to make while doing the Whole30 Program because it is filled with flavor and you will totally forget you are on a diet!
-When ordering Thai at restaurants, you’ll probably have items that contain soy sauce and sugar, but cook it at home without those items and you’ll find you won’t miss those items at all!
+Using Whole30 compliant pantry staples and a good thai curry paste, this dish comes together so quickly for a healthy and hearty dinner.
 My husband (who could care less if something is Whole 30 or not) LOVED this Thai Red Curry with Chicken and Veggies meal and begged for more.
 I think you will, too!
 Enjoy!

 Ingredients (serves 4):